-Project Based Learning is a method of instruction that encourages students to learn through the use of projects and problem solving.
-PBL projects are more than just engaging lessons, instead they include essential elements that raise the rigor of learning in a project.
+Project Based Learning (also known as PBL) is a method of instruction that encourages students to learn through the use of projects and problem-solving.
+Project based learning projects are more than just engaging lessons, instead, they include essential elements that raise the rigor of learning in a project.

 We know that in the real world, problems frequently require more than just information and skills found in one subject area.
 Project Based Learning is usually used with a diverse group of learners and focuses on students applying what they know from multiple content areas to solve a real-world problem.

-Unlike traditional classrooms that often require recalling information or recognizing information, PBL applies knowledge and skills.
+Unlike traditional classrooms that often require recalling information or recognizing information, project based learning applies knowledge and skills.
 This means it’s a great way of assessing how your students apply what they’ve learned academically into a new context.

-Much like the scientific process, in project based learning projects start with an initial question.
+Much like the scientific process, PBL starts with an initial question.
 This initial question leads students through the project based learning process, encouraging them to learn more about the question while also finding real world applications for it.
 This type of complex thinking leads to the development of skills vital for the 21st century like problem solving, communicating effectively, and designing research based solutions.